 Founded by JH Scherck, the team has become known for building practical, ROI-focused SEO roadmaps that prioritize bottom-line impact over vanity metrics.
 If your team is tired of traffic that doesn’t convert, Growth Plays is the antidote.

-They specialize in B2B SaaS, and they’re particularly great at technical products like developer tools, and frequently tackle complex sales cycles, aligning content with ICPs, buyer journeys, and revenue ops.
+They specialize in B2B SaaS, and they’re particularly great at technical products like developer tools.
+The agency also frequently tackles complex sales cycles, aligning content with ICPs, buyer journeys, and revenue ops.

 They really bring in some foundational business acumen, and their content audits go beyond “optimize this H1” into “kill this page, rewrite it for buyers, and map it to pipeline stages.”

-More importantly, they’re keenly aware of AI’s reshaping of the search experience, helping clients audit, analyze, and improve their visibility in AI tools as well as classic search.
+More importantly, they’re keenly aware of how AI systems are reshaping the search experience.
+Growth Plays is helping clients audit, analyze, and improve brand visibility in AI tools as well as classic search.

 Best for: SEO strategy for high growth SaaS companies